arx-research/libhalo/docs/desktop-api.md

     reader.on('card', card => {
         (async () => {
-            // the card was detected, we can execute some Halo commands
+            // the card was detected, we can execute some HaLo commands
             // please note you can call execHaloCmdPCSC() multiple times
             // in order to execute multiple operations in a single tap